What do these all have in common? The suffix “cide”, which means killer or the act of killing.

 My first reaction to all of this is wanting to line the side fence in the rental yard and both back fences with signs like:

-- Your Kids are Playing in a Death Zone (Did I mention they were spraying while two kids baseball games were being played?)
+- Your Kids are Playing in a Death Zone (Did I mention they were spraying while kids were playing baseball?)

 - Sycamore Township: Where Green Playing Fields are More Important Than Your Health